severalnines/docs/user-guide/admin_settings.rst

 	- The root LDAP node under which all other nodes exist in the directory structure.

 * **Login DN**
 	- The distinguished name used to bind to the LDAP server.
 This is often the administrator or manager user.
-This user needs to have read access to all LDAP users that require authentication.
-ClusterControl must do an LDAP search before any user can log in.
+It can also be a dedicated login with minimal access that should be able to return the DN of the authenticating users.
+ClusterControl must do an LDAP search using this DN before any user can log in.
+This field is case-senstive.

 * **Password**
 	- The password for the binding user specified in 'Login DN'.

 * **User DN**
-	- The user's distinguished name used to bind to the LDAP server.
+	- The user's relative distinguished name (RDN) used to bind to the LDAP server.
+For example, if the LDAP/AD user DN is CN=userA,OU=People,DC=ldap,DC=domain,DC=com, specify "OU=People,DC=ldap,DC=domain,DC=com".
+This field is case-senstive.

 * **Group DN**
-	- The group's distinguished name used to bind to the LDAP server.
+	- The group's relative distinguished name (RDN) used to bind to the LDAP server.
+For example, if the LDAP/AD group DN is  CN=DBA,OU=Group,DC=ldap,DC=domain,DC=com, specify "OU=Group,DC=ldap,DC=domain,DC=com".
+This field is case-senstive.

 ..
 Attention:: ClusterControl does not support binding against a nested directory group.
 Ensure each LDAP user that authenticates to ClusterControl has a direct membership to the LDAP group.